Personal Protective Equipment — General Requirements (29 CFR 1926.95)

 PPE violations are among the most preventable OSHA citations.
 Most result from either a missing hazard assessment document or workers simply not wearing required equipment.
 These are visible violations that inspectors identify within minutes of arriving on site:

-- No training documentation on PPE use and limitations
+- Missing training records on PPE use and limitations

-- Damaged or defective PPE still in use without replacement
+- Damaged PPE still in use without replacement

 Penalty Exposure